 All these reuptake inhibitors alleviate the symptoms of depression by inhibiting the reuptake of certain neurotransmitters, especially of serotonin and norepinephrine.
 Bupropion (sold as Wellbutrin) is another one of the SSRIs.
 It acts by blocking the reuptake of dopamine and norepinephrine.
 Selective serotonin reuptake inhibitors generally have fewer side effects than other types of antidepressants and hence are more popular prescription for depression.

-One of the more common side effects from SSRI medications is dry mouth.
-It may be helpful to drink plenty of fluids, chew a sugarless gum, and brush teeth daily.
-Another side effect is constipation.
-Increasing the amount of fiber in the diet should help to combat this problem.
+One of the more common side effects of SSRI medications is dry mouth.
+It may be helpful to drink plenty of fluids, chew sugarless gum, and brush your teeth daily.
+Another side effect is constipation, and increasing the amount of fiber in the diet should help to combat this problem.
 Some patients feel drowsy or dizzy while taking the medication.
 If drowsiness is a problem, it is best to avoid driving or operating heavy equipment.

 Tricyclic Drugs (TCAs)

 These drugs are commonly available as Amitriptyline and Imipramine.
 They are used for treating depression and other disorders like panic, obsessive-compulsive, post-traumatic stress, and chronic pain.